 - The patient’s response to treatment is not adequate and unlikely to improve based on alternative treatments available from the Member, or the patient’s condition significantly deteriorates and is likely to continue to do so without a referral.

 Supportive or Other Health Services after Referral

-A naturopath who has been required to refer a patient is not prohibited from providing supportive or other health services, within the scope of practice of the profession, provided they collaborate with:
+A Member who has been required to refer a patient is not prohibited from providing supportive or other health services, within the scope of practice of the profession, provided they collaborate with:

-The person to whom the patient was referred.
+- the person to whom the patient was referred, and

 - the patient.

 More information about making and accepting referrals can be found in the Referrals and Consultations Guideline